efemberg11/GeoModel_rmakhman/FullSimLight/README.md

 GeoModelGeantino (gmgeantino) is a Geant4 based application that allows you to produce geantino maps for the geometry specified as input.
 It supports .db/.gdml/.dylib/.so geomtry formats and it writes out the geantino maps in a ROOT file.
 However, it does not depend on ROOT, cause it uses the G4AnalysisManager to create/fill/write 1D and 2D Profiles.
 The 1D and 2D profiles are filled during the simulation, per Event or per Step.
 The creation of different profiles can be tunes with command line flags.
 In general XY,ZR,etaPhi RadiationLength/InteractionLength profiles can be created per DetectorVolume/Material/Element.

 gmgeantino uses a default geant4 macro to take some input parameters.
-You should find this macro under your <install-path>/bin directory and under your <path-to-fullsimlight-repo-source>/build/bin.
+You should find this macro under your <install-path>/share/FullSimLight directory.
 You can edit this macro to change some parameters, like the verbosity, the n. of threads, the n. of primaries per event, the primary particle energy.. etc. By default the primary particles shot by 'gmgeantino' are geantinos (this parameter should not be changed).
 By default the number of simulated geantinos is set to 1000.
 To increase the resolution of the maps, the n. of simulated events can be increased, editing the geantino.g4 macro and changing value at the following line:
 ```bash
 /run/beamOn <n. of events>
 ```